A Jordan-Chevalley decomposition beyond algebraic groups

+If the structure expands a field, the ind-definable Levi subgroups coincide with the ind-definable semisimple Levi subgroups.

+If the structure expands a group, $S$ is the subgroup generated by the image of a definable section $G/R \to G$ of the canonical homomorphism $G \to G/R$. \end{theo}

+Every definable group $G$ has a \emph{maximal normal definable torsion-free subgroup} $\mtf(G)$ that, like the subgroup $N$ in \Cref{fact:real-algebraic}, is always (definably) connected, (definably) contractible and completely solvable.
+In particular, both $N$ and $\mtf(G)$ are included in the solvable radical and the quotient is a (maximal) torus in both cases.
+Unlike the subgroup $N$ in \Cref{fact:real-algebraic} though, $\mtf(G)$ does not always have a semidirect cofactor (definable or not) in $G$.
+For instance, this is the case for the group $G$ in \Cref{ex:NcapS-infinite}, where $\mtf(G) = \R \times \{e\}$.
+If $H$ were a cofactor of $\mtf(G)$, then $G = \mtf(G) \times H$, because $\mtf(G)$ is central, and $H \cong \SL_2(\R)$ would be a perfect subgroup coinciding with the commutator subgroup $[G, G] \cong \widetilde{\SL}_2(\R)$, contradiction.

-It turns out that the intersection between $\mtf(G)$ and Levi subgroups is the only obstruction to find a semidirect complement of $\mtf(G)$ and to obtain a decomposition as in \Cref{fact:real-algebraic}, where the role of the unipotent radical of a linear algebraic group is played by $\mtf(G)$ in a definable group $G$:
+However, even when $\mtf(G)$ is not a semidirect factor of $G$, in Section 5 we find a refinement of the Levi decomposition generalizing \Cref{fact:real-algebraic}, where the role of the unipotent radical $N$ is played by $\mtf(G)$.
+More precisely:

-\begin{theo} Let $G$ be a definably connected group.
-Set $N = \mtf(G)$ and let $G = RS$ be a Levi decomposition of $G$.
-There is an abstract torus $T$ that centralizes $S$ and such that